 - Practice your swing at Bali Beach Golf Course

 - Get a taste of underwater life with Bali Seawalker

 - Hang with sea turtles on Serangan Island

 - Fly a kite at Padanggalak Beach – host venue to Bali’s annual Kite Festival in July

 - Race around the track at Karting Star Bali Go-Kart

-Located north of Sanur in the highlands of the island is Bali’s cultural and artistic center – Ubud is one of best areas to stay in Bali for all things zen and yoga.
+Located north of Sanur is central Bali’s cultural and artistic center – Ubud is one of the best areas to stay in Bali for all things zen and yoga.
 This is the setting for the love portion of the popular “Eat, Pray, Love” and many people come here hoping to write their own version of the story.
 There are plenty of things to see and do in Ubud.

-Ubud is well known for traditional crafts and dance.
+Ubud is well known for its traditional crafts and dance.
 The main road of town is dotted with art galleries showcasing the most famous Balinese art and sculptures.
-One of Bali’s royal families lives in Ubud.
-Visitors can explore the grounds of the palace in the center of town by day and take in a traditional dance show on the open stage by night.
-Note that Ubud is now VERY popular and therefore can be crazy crowded in high season.

 The surrounding area is full of lush, green terraces backed by rainforests.
 Many of Bali’s most ancient temples and holy sites can be reached on a short day trip from the central hub.
 This is best area to stay in Bali if you want some peace, calm and serenity.